From the KnowledgeBase

 - Description of the problem

 With this system, documents will NOT automatically come out onto paper when they are printed.
 The print job will be held on a print server until you log in to a "Release Station" computer located near the printer with your University netID and password.
 You can then choose which document(s) should be printed.
 You will not be charged for printing, though the system has that capability.
-Please direct any questions or comments about the Uniprint system to email@example.com.
+Please direct any questions or comments about the Papercut system to email@example.com.

-Consider putting network departmental printers on Uniprint, a print management system that keeps track of each print job, currently in use by OIT and the Library to manage the public printing stations.
-With Uniprint reports you can monitor who is printing and how much, and by using the optional print release stations, you can cut back on unnecessary printing by printing only the documents you really want.
+Consider putting network departmental printers on Papercut, a print management system that keeps track of each print job, currently in use by OIT and the Library to manage the public printing stations.
+With Papercut reports you can monitor who is printing and how much, and by using the optional print release stations, you can cut back on unnecessary printing by printing only the documents you really want.
 For more information please see Solution 9950.